jerrin-foster/rojo-ui/README.md

 You can read about the specifics [here](https://github.com/Muoshuu/rojo-ui/issues/1).
 I'm working on fixing this, but it might take some time.
 For now, the only workaround is to use the Rojo CLI instead of the Rojo extension.

 #### This extension is not complete.
-I'm currently waiting for Rojo's two-way ssync API to be stable before adding any additional functionality.
+I'm currently waiting for Rojo's two-way sync API to be stable before adding any additional functionality.

-#### This extension relies on Rojo t open files.
+#### This extension relies on Rojo to open files.
-As of writing, Rojo will alwayss use your default editor to open files, so make sure your default editor for `.lua` files is VS Code.
+As of writing, Rojo will always use your default editor to open files, so make sure your default editor for `.lua` files is Visual Studio Code.
 You can see how to change it [here](https://devforum.roblox.com/t/rojo-ui-vsc-extension/635966/10).

 ### FAQ